-This is a test to look at the lymphatic flow in your body.
+This is a way of looking at the function of your bones.
+It can give information about injury, infection and change in bone cell function.
 The procedure involves an injection followed by a scan using a gamma camera similar to the one shown in the image below.